2-IMMERSE/timeline-service/api/document.md

 For the time being, `<tl:conditional>`, `<tl:excl>`, `<tl:switch>` and `<tl:repeat>`
 have not been implemented.

-At the moment, `tl:prio` has not been implemented, and the master clock of the whole presentation is the broadcast video clock, where "broadcast video" is defined as the `tl:ref` element with `tim:class="mastervideo"`.
+At the moment, `tl:prio` has not been implemented, and the most recently started dmappc with `tic:syncMode="master"` is used to drive the clock.

 Examples
 --------